-In a typical application, an input capacitor (C_i) is required to allow the amplifier to bias the input signal to the proper dc level for optimum operation.
-In this case, C_i and the input impedance of the amplifier (Z_i) form a high-pass filter with the corner frequency determined by Equation 3.
+In the typical application an input capacitor, C_i , is required to allow the amplifier to bias the input signal to the proper dc level for optimum operation.
+In this case, C_i and the input impedance of the amplifier, Z_i , form a high-pass filter with the corner frequency determined in Equation 3.